shreeyajoshi2013/Python-practice-projects/Investigating_Netflix_movies/README.md

 ### Conclusion:

-exploratory data analysis is done on the data set and the
+Exploratory data analysis is done on the dataset and the answers to above questions are obtained.

 ### Source/Reference: